0tonton/inception/README.md

 ```
 make build
 ```
-Then you can access the wordpress website using the following address: oloncle.42.fr.
+Then you can access the wordpress website using the domain name.